Ludwig Kaiser: Westside Xtreme Wrestling (2008–2019, 2024)

 Due to wXw's working relationship with WWE, Barthel was able to make occasional appearances for the promotion.
 At the 17th Anniversary Show, in an untelevised segment, Barthel and Alexander Wolfe saved Walter and Thatcher after they were ambushed by members of the Rise stable.
 On 30 October 2018, it was confirmed that Barthel, under the Axel Dieter Jr. name, would return to wXw as a part of their 18th Anniversary Show on 22 December.
 At the event, he teamed with Walter and Thatcher to defeat British Strong Style (Pete Dunne, Trent Seven and Tyler Bate).
 In March 2019, he participated in the 16 Carat Gold Tournament, defeating Marius Al-Ani in the first round, before being eliminated by Lucky Kid in the quarter final.
 On the third night, he reunited with Da Mack, where they defeated Jay FK (Jay Skillet and Francis Kaspin).

-On 23 November 2024, at Broken Rykes, Barthel (as Ludwig Kaiser) returned to wXw for the first time since 2019.
+On 23 November 2024, at Broken Rules, Barthel (as Ludwig Kaiser) returned to wXw for the first time since 2019.